 According to reports about the new plans, standard Washington drivers' licenses and IDs will soon have a statement on them that effectively says not good for use in traversing through airports, federal buildings and federal parks.
 In other words, we'll have to get a so-called enhanced license/ID if we want to go about our business like most other Americans.
 This means some won't have a problem, maybe, in getting around this and other ridiculous PC rules, but commoners (the Common Man) will be or will continue to be treated like second-class citizens in our own country.

 This issue is part and parcel of the Radical Left's "open borders" and globalist philosophy, but I won't stand for these "state rules," if I'm in the Legislature, without great opposition.
 It's time to start voting as if "nation" means anything anymore.

 No new or additional taxes on homeowners' utilities without a majority approval in an election.
-Additionally, make it harder for real estate companies and tycoons to raise rents above 5% in a calendar year for multi-family housing.
-Additionally, place a surtax, to provide funding for homeless housing and shelters, on any real estate company that raises rents 3% or more in consecutive years.
+To solve homelessness, the Legislature needs to come up with incentives for private developers and builders to build at least 500 YMCA-style buildings throughout the state of Washington that would specialize in low-cost single room occupancy rooms, and provide services and benefits for those trying to upgrade their lifestyle.
+There are a plethora of other ideas that would help, but the focus now should be on relatively easy-to-implement-ideas, and fast planning and action to address this problem quickly.
+Additionally regarding rental housing, make it harder for real estate companies and tycoons to raise rents above 5% in a calendar year for multi-family housing.
+Furthermore, place a surtax, to provide funding for homeless housing and shelters, on any real estate company that raises rents 3% or more in consecutive years.